okmand/extensions/speedrun/README.md

 <h2>Installing</h2>

-<h3>Opera, Chrome</h3>
+<h3>Chrome</h3>
 Go to the browser settings in the extensions tab.
 Turn on developer mode.
 Click on the Download the unpacked extension button.
-Upload the "chrome, opera" folder
+Upload the "chrome" folder

 <h2>Usage</h2>
 To speed up the video playback, hold down the Shift and > keys